BezPowell/Pinopticon.net/content/blog/2020-11-13-carbon-and-pagespeed-better-web-edition/index.md

 +++
-title = "Carbon and pagespeed in newspaper websites - Better Web Alliance Edition" date = 2020-11-13 description = "Follow-up analysis of the page load performance and carbon generated from viewing various UK newspaper websites using the Better Web Alliance metrics."
+title = "Carbon and pagespeed in newspaper websites - Better Web Alliance Edition" date = 2020-11-13 updated = 2020-11-15
+description = "Follow-up analysis of the page load performance and carbon generated from viewing various UK newspaper websites using the Better Web Alliance metrics."
 [taxonomies]
 categories = ["Web"]

 # Custom data
 [extra]
-excerpt = "With many in the west currently self-isolating due to the ongoing COVID-19 pandemic, internet use is growing rapidly.
-In light of this strain on the internet, I decided it would be an interesting experiment to analyse the page load performance and carbon generated from viewing a common and seemingly simple form of site – newspaper websites."
+excerpt = "A little over six months ago, right at the start of the coronavirus lockdown here in the UK, I performed an analysis of the page load performance and carbon generated from viewing various UK newspaper websites.
+Having just launched the Better Web Alliance, I decided to revisit the analysis, including the new Accessibility and Privacy metrics."
 +++
 <div class="text-block">